ferry/tcpproxy/cmd/tlsrouter/README.md

 the TLS SNI (Server Name Indication) of the TLS handshake.
 It carries no encryption keys and cannot decode the traffic that it proxies.

+It can however provide HTTP CONNECT encapsulation to enable it to use forwarding proxies like Squid to connect to the backends; Basic authentication via the header Proxy-Authorization is supported as well

 ## Installation

 Install TLSRouter via `go get`: